AyambaSumaila/Mini-Netflix-Django/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

----

-This README template provides a comprehensive overview of your application while highlighting the technical skills and best practices that might attract recruiters.